 Another failing of the current risk maps is in treating whole areas as if they have an equal acceptance of risk.
 It is obvious that there can often be critical infrastructure within an area that will not have the same acceptance of risk profile as the surrounding area.
 At KnowNow we are just beginning to discuss with some of the owners of nationally important infrastructure how we might be able to help them to assess how flooding causes risk to individual elements of this infrastructure.

-Of course the biggest question, and one that will be particularly pertinent to those who have suffered in Yorkshire, Lancashire and Scotland over the last couple of weeks, what happens when the ‘average’ event is exceeded?
-Building a model which can anticipate larger volumes of rain is crucial during this period of global warming and more chaotic weather.
+Of course the biggest question, and one that will be particularly pertinent to those who have suffered in Yorkshire, Lancashire, and Scotland over the last couple of weeks, is what happens when the ‘average’ event is exceeded?
+Building a model that can anticipate larger volumes of rain is crucial during this period of global warming and more chaotic weather.

 It is possible to create a dynamic flood risk map based on available data using modern predictive analytics tools.
 There is available data from the Environment Agency Open Data, and the weather services such as the Met Office or our own chosen provider, Forecast.io.
 Increasingly emergency service providers and the local authorities are making open data available.
 Our head office is based in Hampshire and the County Council here created the Hampshire Hub, an open data repository that contains much of the data that we used to create the Flood Event Model.